Best Bible Commentary Series: The Top 50

 daniel commentary cover

-the focus of the series is on the “grand story” of the bible as a whole and how individual books fit into it; the series is still new and time will tell if readers believe this approach is helpfulSee on
+The SGBC series focuses on the “grand story” of the Bible and how individual books fit into it.
+Time will tell if readers believe this approach is helpful.

 Biblical